By J. L. Starkey

 The Civil War left few families untouched, and the Rowes were no exception.
 Four of Jesse’s sons were eligible to serve, and all four answered the call of duty .
-Jesse’s son-in-law Peter Adams also enlisted, but he would not return home.
+His son-in-law Peter Adams also enlisted but would not return home.
 Tragically, Peter was killed in action, leaving his daughter orphaned and in the care of her grandparents .

 Grief was a constant companion during those years, and for the Rowe family, the mourning never ended.
 In 1863, Jesse’s father James passed away.
 Just two years later, his mother Elizabeth died shortly after the end of the war .

-The Union was united again, but for Jesse, the victory was bittersweet.
+The nation was united again, but for Jesse, the victory was bittersweet.
 He was one of the lucky ones, wasn’t he?
 After all, his sons all returned home when the war was over.

 But the home they returned to was not the same as the one they left.
 It was now forever changed – by grief.

 Indeed, it seemed that grief would never leave the Rowe’s Fayette County home.
 In November 1867, Jesse’s wife Sarah passed away .
 Just five months later, he faced yet another tragedy when his daughter Mary Catherine died at age 23 .

 What had happened to his charmed life?
 Jesse’s parents and his wife were gone.
 He had buried three children and a son-in-law, and in the midst of it all, his children were leaving home.
 One by one, they packed up and left Ohio, hoping to make a fresh start in Missouri.

 At age 63, Jesse found himself at a crossroads.
 The life he once had was over.
 What was left?
 Where was he supposed to go now?